a2800276/terminal.js/README.md

 Using
 =====

-    // hookup callbacks, there is a callback for every `action` (see below) of
+    // provide a callback that handles the SM's actions,
-    //   the statemachine
+    // see below for details.
     var callback = {...}

     // create a Statemachine